 - 1. Scientific knowledge deficit: Literacy measures, education - 2.
 Right attitude deficit: Literacy measures, education, spin - 3.
-Trust and dialogue deficit: Spin, consultations, cognitive polyphasia - 4.
-Authentic and robust dialogic model of public engagement: i) Consideration and incorporation of insight from diverse biological fields, disciplines, and subdisciplines-including their diverse social commitments and values; cognitive and methodological commitments would expose and allow for the questioning of dominant scientific and non-scientific assumptions and justifications-that are not always transparent and explicit. (ii) Consideration and incorporation of insight from other relevant natural and social science disciplines and sub-disciplines-including their diverse social commitments and values.
-Cognitive and methodological commitments would expose and allow for the questioning of dominant scientific and non-scientific assumptions and justifications-that are not always transparent and explicit. (iii) Consideration and incorporation of diverse forms of experiential and contextual knowledge and social representations, with their accompanying diverse and alternative norms, beliefs, visions, and values of development. (iv) Consideration of diverse political, social, economic, cultural, industrial, ecological, environmental, and geographical contexts.
+Trust and dialogue deficit : Spin, consultations, cognitive polyphasia - 4.
+Authentic and robust dialogic model of public engagement: i) Consideration and incorporation of insight from diverse biological fields, disciplines, and diverse sub-disciplines-including their commitments and values; cognitive and methodological commitments would expose and allow for the questioning of dominant scientific and nonscientific assumptions and justifications-that are not always transparent and explicit. (ii) Consideration and incorporation of insight from other relevant natural and social science disciplines and sub-disciplines including their diverse social commitments and values.
+Cognitive and methodological commitments would expose and allow for the questioning of dominant and non-scientific assumptions and justifications-that are not always transparent and explicit. (iii) Consideration and incorporation of diverse forms of experiential and contextual knowrepresentations, with ledge and social accompanying diverse and alternative norms, beliefs, visions, and values of development. (iv) Consideration diverse political, social, economic, industrial, ecological, environmental, and geographical contexts.

-The third instrument for enacting the soft dimension of public participation is an ongoing experiment.
-However, this model has been characterised as a -Continual reinvention of new deficit models of the public and its reactions to institutional behaviours, performed in the name of science" (Wynne 2006: 2).
-Critics point that, although policy makers pronounce their move from the now discredited (scientific knowledge or attitude deficit) models of public engagement to a dialogic model, they are -Itting the notes, but missing the music" (Wynne, 2006: 1).
-Indeed, critics observe that, although policy-makers, scientists and Biosafety experts talk of -dialogue", -two-way communication", -two-way system of exchange and reciprocity", -public empowerment", -meeting of minds", -two-way process, exchange or interaction", -eonversations" or any other such positive terms, what these terms mean is vague, ambiguous and vacuous.
+The third instrument for enacting the soft dimension of public participation is an on-going experiment.
+However, this model has been characterised as a "Continual reinvention of new deficit models of the public and its reactions to institutional behaviours, performed in the name of science" (Wynne 2006: 2).
+Critics point that, although policy makers pronounce their move from the now discredited (scientific knowledge or attitude deficit) models of public engagement to a dialogic model, they are "Hitting the notes, but missing the music" (Wynne, 2006: 1).
+Indeed, critics observe that, although policymakers, scientists and Biosafety experts talk of "dialogue", "two-way communication", "two-way system of exchange and reciprocity", "public empowerment", "meeting of minds", "two-way process, exchange or interaction", "conversations" or any other such positive terms, what these terms mean is vague, ambiguous and vacuous.
 In fact, commentators observe that dialogue events and venues are more often than not used as instruments for making the public see GMOs (or any other contested scientific innovation) as key to national economic growth, competitiveness, and security.
 That is, dialogue events or activities are used to convince the public to cave in to dominant coalitions' position.
 Also, commentators note that these events are used as venues for garnering and winning public support for GMO research funding and other contested science or technological policies.
 Thus, despite their seemingly positive outlook, in practice, dialogue or conversation pronunciations have not managed to solve EU GMO policy deadlock.
 The only way out of this deadlock, commentators offer, is an authentic and robust dialogic model of public participation.
 This authentic and robust dialogic model of public engagement is presented in the recommendation section, as a possible way forward.